NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why retired: Although it was a close call, I felt as though Midi QoL had a more robust system that fit my needs better.
 That being said, there are aspects of this module that are really freaking cool.
+- [Chat Damage Buttons - Beyond20 Edition](https://foundryvtt.com/packages/chatdamagebuttons-beyond20/) - Adds "Apply Damage" buttons to Beyond20 chat rolls.

+  Why retired: My characters moved all of their sheets directly into Foundry, so we no longer needed the Beyond20 chat buttons.
 - [Combat Ready](https://foundryvtt.com/packages/combatready/) - Provides popups and sounds to let players know when it's almost their turn/is their turn.

   Why retired: A little too much for my taste, but it looks like a ton of fun if everyone's on board.